Skip to content

 Book value = purchase cost - accumulated depreciation.

 Accumulated depreciation is the running total of every depreciation charge to date, not just this year’s.
+If the asset has been improved - a capital upgrade that extends its life rather than an ordinary repair - that cost is added to the original purchase price before depreciation is subtracted, because it too gets capitalised and written down over time.
 For intangible assets such as software licences the same calculation uses amortisation instead of depreciation, but the logic is identical: original cost, minus everything written off so far.

 A worked example